Lightstreamer/Lightstreamer-lib-node-adapter/README.md

 npm link lightstreamer-adapter
 ```

-NOTE: you can't globally link the package (using -g) to make it available everywhere
+NOTE: You can't globally link the package (using -g) to make it available everywhere

 ### Testing ###
 First install nodeunit